 Study Finds Universal Masking Reduced Rates of COVID-19 Among Health Care Workers

-Keywords: Leadership, Public Health, COVID-19, severe acute respiratory syndrome coronavirus 2, Health Personnel, Centers for Disease Control and Prevention, U.S., Physician Assistants, Physicians
+Keywords: ACC Publications, Cardiology Magazine, American Medical Association, Public Health, COVID-19, severe acute respiratory syndrome coronavirus 2, Centers for Disease Control and Prevention, U.S., Leadership, Health Personnel, Personal Protective Equipment, Masks

 < Back to Listings